lodgeit-labs/accounts-assessor/README.md

 ## Directory Structure

-* lib - prolog source code and utility scripts
+* source/lib - prolog source code
-** prolog_server.pl that serves several xml endpoints from a common url, and some chat endpoints.
-** run_daemon.pl to run the http server as a daemon process.
 * tests
 ** plunit - contains queries that test the functionality of the main Prolog program ** endpoint_tests - contains test requests for the web endpoint as well as expected reponses
-* docs - contains correspondences and resources on accounting that I have been finding useful in making this program
 * misc - contains the stuff that does not yet clearly fit into a category
 * server_root - this directory is served by the prolog server ** tmp - each request gets its own directory here